I took a geography class my first year of university.

-The Challenge for Banks: Making Product Training Interesting & Relevant
+The Challenge: Making Product Training Interesting & Relevant

-Part of challenge for banks is banking products aren’t the most interesting subject.
+Part of challenge for financial institutions is banking products aren’t the most interesting subject.
 Frontline staff often aren’t invested in learning about them because digital products don’t have a direct impact on their day-to-day jobs.

-The best way to do that is with game-based learning.
+The best way to do that is with game-based training.

-GBL works better than traditional pdf or instructor led training because it makes training active.
+Game-based training works better than traditional pdf or instructor led training because it makes learning active.

-While traditional training is passive and employees can easily check out, GBL forces them to engage and then pulls them in, getting them to care about progressing (and thus the content).
+While traditional training is passive and employees can easily check out, game-based training forces them to engage and then pulls them in, getting them to care about progressing (and thus the content).

-Game-based learning also uses tactics like narrative to put product information into context.
+Game-based training also uses tactics like narrative to put product information into context.
 This helps ensure employees buy into the value of the training and apply the information once training is over.

 Another bonus?
-GBL is inherently bite-sized, making it easier to add courses as technology or priorities change.
+Game-based training is inherently bite-sized, making it easier to add courses as technology or priorities change.

 3 Pro Tips for Game-Based Product Training

-The important thing to remember when using GBL is that game tactics should enhance an existing motivation -- not create it.
+The important thing to remember when using game-based training is that game tactics should enhance an existing motivation — not create it.

 You can’t add points and badges and expect your employees to suddenly care about your products.
 It doesn’t work like that.